Good Carbs vs. Bad Carbs

 For many people, a low or zero carb diet can be a great choice.
 They go keto, and substitute fat for carbs as their main source of energy.

-But its simply not true that all carbs are bad and that you should never eat them.
+But it’s simply not true that all carbs are bad and that you should never eat them.
 For many people, eating carbs can be a great foundation for their diet.

 The key is to see the difference between good carbs and bad carbs.
 Most of the problems blamed on carbohydrates really stem from eating too many bad carbs, like sugar and white bread, and not eating enough good carbs, like whole wheat rice or pasta.